qmk/qmk_firmware/keyboards/keychron/q1/ansi_encoder/keymaps/mkillewald/readme.md

 ## Features:
 - Retains Keychron factory keycodes for Mission Control, Launchpad, Siri, Cortana, Task View, File Explorer, and others.

+- Retains Keychron factory reset:
+    - Hold Fn+J+Z for 4 seconds.
+The RGB LEDs will flash red to indicate that the reset has occurred.
+    - This will clear the eeprom which returns RGB settings back to defaults and erases any changes made with VIA.

+- Retains Keychron LED test:
+    - Hold Fn+Right+Home for 4 seconds.
+The RGB LEDs will all turn white.
+    - Press Right to cycle RGB colors (white, red, green and blue) to check operation of each LED.
+    - Press Home to exit

 - Different RGB settings for Mac base and Win base layers.
-You can set different RGB animations, colors, brightness and speed for the Mac and Win base layers using the standard RGB keyboard shortcuts.
+You can set different RGB animations, colors, brightness and speed for using the standard RGB keyboard shortcuts.

 - Autocorrect is enabled. ([https://docs.qmk.fm/#/feature_autocorrect](https://docs.qmk.fm/#/feature_autocorrect))
     - Uses getreuer's autocorrect dictionary.